Updated on March 18, 2025

-Many blackjack players like to make side bets for three main reasons:
+Many blackjack players enjoy side bets blackjack options for three main reasons:

-1. The cost to make a side bet is low (usually only $1).
+1. The cost to make a side bet is low (usually just $1)

-3. The payouts are greater than the customary even-money blackjack payouts.
+3. The payouts exceed standard even-money blackjack returns

 There is usually signage on a blackjack layout or on a placard that sits on the blackjack table, which specifies what side bet is being offered.
 You don’t have to make a side bet.
 It’s an optional bet in addition to the bet that you would make on your hand in the main game.

-In general, blackjack side bets have a relatively high house edge, certainly higher than the main game, which can be less than 1% by using the basic playing strategy.
-However, if you want to try your luck at a larger payout, I recommend you wager on the side bets that have the lowest house edge.
+While side bets blackjack options generally have a higher house edge than the main game (which can be less than 1% with proper strategy), if you want to try your luck at a larger payout, I recommend you wager on the side bets that have the lowest house edge.

 What follows is a list of the best side bets, specifically the ones with the lowest house edge.

-This side bet is a combination of blackjack and three-card poker.
+This popular blackjack side bet combines elements of blackjack and three-card poker.
 It involves the player’s initial two cards and the dealer’s upcard, which combined, make a three-card poker hand.

-In the original version of this side bet, if the three cards form a flush, straight, three of a kind, or straight flush, the player wins and the payout is 9-1, yielding a modest 3.24% house edge.
-(Note: The latter is for a six-deck game.
-If it’s an eight-deck game, the house edge is only 2.74%, and with four decks, it’s 4.24%.)
+In the original version, if the three cards form a flush, straight, three of a kind, or straight flush, the player wins with a 9-1 payout, yielding a modest 3.24% house edge in a six-deck game (2.74% with eight decks).

 Suited Three of a Kind 100 to 1